CivicTechTO/civic-spark/_pages/unconference.md

 <h2 class="colorized-orange">What Happens After</h2>

-At the end of the day, we’ll host a collective wrap-up and showcase.
+At the end of the day, we’ll host a collective wrap-up.
 You’ll get to see what other groups explored — and maybe find collaborators for what comes next.

 <h2 class="colorized-orange">Who It’s For</h2>